bunyaminkirmizi/profile-analyzer/README.md

 HOST| localhost
 PORT| 49153

-And a python interpreter whis has Django version 4.1.1 and then run these commands.
+2. And a python interpreter which has Django version 4.1.1 and then run these commands.

 ```bash
 python.exe .\manage.py makemigrations